 Legal and compliance implications

-In regulated fields (medical, financial, legal), hallucinated statements can become liability.
-A well-known failure mode is hallucinated citations, the output looks sourced but isn’t.
+In regulated fields (medical, financial, legal), hallucinated statements can create liability.
+A well-known failure mode is hallucinated citations, where the output looks sourced but isn’t.
 Courts have sanctioned attorneys for submitting fake AI-generated citations.

 Effects on downstream systems and analytics